Before Their Eyes

-Before Their Eyes is an American post-hardcore band from Findlay, Ohio, United States.
+Before Their Eyes is an American post-hardcore band from Findlay, Ohio.
 The band is currently signed to InVogue Records.

 History

-Early years (2006-2011)
+Early years (2006–2011)

-The band was founded by vocalist Nick Moore and James Nahorny in 2006.
+The band was founded by vocalist Nick Moore in 2006.
 The band name was taken from Romans 3:18: "There is no fear of God before their eyes."
-Their second album, The Dawn of My Death, was released October 28, 2008 and reached No. 9 on the Billboard Heatseekers chart.
-Their third album, Untouchable, was released March 16, 2010 and reached No. 22 on the Billboard Heatseekers Chart.
-After this album, guitarist Landon Tewers quit Before Their Eyes to focus on his rock band The Plot in You.
+Their second album, The Dawn of My Death, was released October 28, 2008, and reached No. 9 on the Billboard Heatseekers chart.
+Their third album, Untouchable, was released March 16, 2010, and reached No. 22 on the Billboard Heatseekers Chart.
+After this album, guitarist Landon Tewers quit Before Their Eyes to focus on his band The Plot in You.
 Simultaneous with Tewer's departure, Moore parted ways with the band.
 With bassist Anthony Damschroder and drummer Jarrett Hottman being the only remaining members as of late 2010, the band took a hiatus.

-They reformed in 2011 and began the process of writing their fourth studio album, Redemption was released March 26, 2012 through InVogue Records and charted No. 29 on Billboard Heatseekers Chart and No. 30 on Billboard Top Christian Albums.
+They reformed in 2011 and began the process of writing their fourth studio album, Redemption was released March 26, 2012, through InVogue Records and charted No. 29 on Billboard Heatseekers Chart and No. 30 on Billboard Top Christian Albums.
 Their fifth album, Midwest Modesty, was released on December 22, 2015.
 It was co-written and produced by Craig Owens.

 The band has played many tours, including Vans Warped Tour 2011, Spring Break Your Heart Tour with Forever The Sickest Kids, Tonight Alive, We Are The In Crowd & Breathe Carolina, The Bangover Tour with Blessthefall, Shipwreck in the Sand Tour with Silverstein, Norma Jean and Blessthefall, the Coaxial Flutter Tour alongside Saosin, the Hot N' Heavy Tour alongside Drop Dead, Gorgeous and He Is Legend, the Artery Across The Nation Tour with A Skylit Drive and Four Letter Lie, the Black on Black Tour with Escape the Fate, the Scream the Prayer Tour in 2008 with Here I Come Falling, and Agraceful, and the One Moment Management Tour with Eyes Set to Kill, Ice Nine Kills, I See Stars, Oceana, and LoveHateHero.